Foundation announces first Certified Systems Integrators since program’s launch in October

 The Foundation announced findings from its most recent Global Perception Study in a report titled “Adaptation, Not Adoption, is the Key to Digital Transformation: Why IT Strategy Requires a Perpetual State of Change.”
 With more than half of companies surveyed putting mission-critical apps in the cloud, it’s clear that digital transformation is the new reality, and that companies must adapt to constant change to keep up.

 The Foundation is pleased to announce Project Eirini is now passing the core functional tests that validate Cloud Foundry Application Runtime releases, with future work focused on production readiness and testing against hosted managed Kubernetes environments from various public cloud providers.
-Initially proposed by IBM, Eirini has full-time engineers from Google and Pivotal working on the project, in addition to continued contributions from IBM, SAP and SUSE.
+Initially proposed by IBM, Eirini has full-time engineers from Google and VMware working on the project, in addition to continued contributions from IBM, SAP and SUSE.
 The software is now mature enough that early adopters have begun to deploy it into production environments.
 At the EU Summit in 2018, Cloud Foundry Foundation announced Project Eirini’s acceptance as an incubating project by the Application Runtime Project Management Committee, which oversees projects associated with the Cloud Foundry Application Runtime and their coordinated roadmaps.
 Eirini works to provide developers with the “cf push” experience that makes it easy to push an app to production on top of Kubernetes.

 The Foundation is also pleased to announce its first two Certified Systems Integrators, following on the program’s launch in October at the European Summit.
 Each with at least ten Cloud Foundry Certified Developers on their teams, Accenture and HCL have demonstrated contributions to the Cloud Foundry community through contributing code, hosting meetups, Foundation membership and more.
 The Certification program is designed to help SIs, consultancies and professional services organizations highlight their expertise working with the Cloud Foundry family of technologies.